 Our search engine uses Boolean logic.
 Boolean expressions use the operators AND, OR, XOR, and NOT to compare values and return a list of search results.
 Boolean operators are defined as follows:

 • and means both must be true

 • or means one or the other or both must be true

 • xor means one or the other but not both

 • not means negation

 Example: Searching for ERP ROI returns no reports, because that exact phrase does not exist in our archives.
-Therefore, you should search as follows (Note, this is NOT how Google works):
+Therefore, you should search as follows.
+(Again, please note: this is NOT how Google works).

 • Use ERP and ROI to get results that contain both words.